Pylons/pyramid/docs/narr/sessions.rst

-You can avoid most of these attacks by making sure that the correct *CSRF token* has been set in an :app:`Pyramid` session object before performing any actions in code which requires elevated privileges and is invoked via a form post.
+You can avoid most of these attacks by making sure that the correct *CSRF token* has been set in an :app:`Pyramid` session object before performing any actions in code which requires elevated privileges that is invoked via a form post.
 To use CSRF token support, you must enable a :term:`session factory` as described in :ref:`using_the_default_session_factory` or :ref:`using_alternate_session_factories`.